iffse/pay-respects/README.md

 pay-respects fish --alias | source

 # for `nushell`, the alias can be added automatically with:
-# it's however very very broken, not recommended to use right now
 pay-respects nushell
 ```
 You can now **press `F` to Pay Respects**!

 Currently, only corrections to `bash`, `zsh`, and `fish` are working flawlessly.

-`nushell` is currently usable, but there is no alias expansion and you will have to add the corresponding environment variables manually.
+`nushell` is currently usable, but there is no alias expansion and you will have to put the evaluated initialization command in your config file (added automatically with `pay-respects nushell`).

 ## Installing